jakerydont/DestinyTrail/README.md

 * Profession selection
 * Weight of wagon makes wagon travel slower
 * Different areas of game make different hazards more likely
+* Blazor implementation -- partial, will try to keep feature parity with console as I go